Most frequently viewed page at LondonJazzCollector!

 9c United Artists Blue label Reissue Series

-The all-blue label, often carrying the VAN GELDER machine stamp in the run-out.
-Far from being an assurance of quality, it generally indicates a record pressed from overused Blue Note legacy stampers, resulting in pressings which are dull and lacking in dynamic range.
-More commonly available than original Blue Notes, not considered collectable, cheaply priced, not especially recommended other than as a substite for some expensive sought-after titles.
+The all-blue label/black note, often carrying the VAN GELDER machine stamp in the run-out.
+Usually an assurance of quality mastering, it can also indicate a record pressed from overused Blue Note legacy stampers, resulting in pressings which are dull at the top end and lacking in dynamic range.
+More commonly available than original Blue Notes, not considered collectable, cheaply priced, not especially recommended other than as a substitute for some expensive sought-after titles.

 Pathe Marconi became the first pressing vehicle for Blue Note’s new owner EMI, for European Blue Note reissues, and just a few first releases.
 Their pressings are not wonderful, average for the standard of their day, but predated the DMM disaster that was to follow under EMI France.